 - In any public place

-- In any licensed drug treatment facility in this state
+- In any licensed drug facility in this state

-No person is permitted to begin a task while under the influence marijuana which can endanger the safety and well-being of others, including children, or anyone else in a negligent way.
+No person is permitted to begin a task while under the influence marijuana which can endanger the safety and well-being of others or anyone else in a negligent way.

 Due to decriminalization laws in Rhode Island, if caught publicly consuming marijuana a $150 fine rather than criminal penalties is issued - unless the person is caught on federal land.
 Criminal penalties still apply for repeat offenders.